-A standard form contract is one that has been prepared by one party to the contract in circumstances where the other party has little or no opportunity to negotiate the terms.
+To understand what a standard form contract is, it is easier to describe it as one that has been prepared by one party to the contract in circumstances where the other party has little or no opportunity to negotiate the terms.
 To fall within the ambit of the extension, the standard form contract must:

 - Be for the supply of goods or services;

 - Involve at least one of the parties being a small business.
 A small business is one that employees fewer than 20 employees, including casual employees employed on a regular and systematic basis; and

 - The upfront price payable under the contract is no more than $300,000 or $1 million if the contract is for more than 12 months.